Swiss' Premium Economy Guide for 2022

 Here’s how that looks on SWISS’ Boeing 777-300ER seating chart:

-While there’s a small gap between the last row of premium economy and the first row of economy, neither the airline’s photos or seat map show any formal divider between the cabins – not even a thick curtain.
+While there’s a small gap between the last row of premium economy and the first row of economy, ther is no formal divider between the cabins – not even a thick curtain.

 There are also no dedicated toilets for premium economy passengers, which means they’ll be sharing the four washrooms at the rear of the first economy cabin.